Frequently asked questions

 Can I download Esri Location Data?

-For information about purchasing Esri datasets as stand-alone content, contact datasales@esri.com.
+For information about purchasing Esri datasets as stand-alone content, contact datasales@esri.com or Buy Esri Data directly from the store.
 For information about purchasing reports, see Esri Reports.

 Which Esri products include Esri Location Data?

-See Where to find Esri Location Data for information about using Esri Demographics and ArcGIS Places in various ArcGIS products.
+See Where to find Esri Location Data and Introduction to ArcGIS Places for information about using Esri Demographics and ArcGIS Places in various ArcGIS products.

 How frequently is Esri Location Data updated?